BeyondQuality/beyondquality/README.md

 ## Why

+This community is for quality professionals who want to go above and beyond their jobs.
+We strive to master our craft, challenge assumptions, and push the discipline forward **together**.
+Beyond Quality is for those who can't stop asking why.

-On most forums and platforms like Reddit, conversations are fleeting — ideas get buried, and there's no guarantee of follow-through.
+On most forums and platforms like Reddit, conversations are fleeting, ideas get buried, and there’s no guarantee of follow-through.

-Beyond Quality is a _working_ community, not just a talking one.
+Beyond Quality is a **working** community, not just a talking one.
 Here, QA/QE professionals collaborate on research, prepare talks, solve real problems, and document the results so they become lasting, reusable resources.
-By working together, you _save time_ while producing _higher-quality results_, and get credit for your contributions (for example, by being listed in the published whitepapers).
+By working together, we all can save time while producing higher-quality results, and get credit for the contributions (for example, by being listed in published whitepapers).

 ## Who it's for